 This exposure to research methodology and theory will equip you to undertake applied research, while also gaining the skills to guide doctoral and research professionals employed at your organization.

 Students enrolling in Cohort 5 are eligible for special financial support in a fellowship for a maximum amount of $12,000.
 All candidates will be considered automatically upon application and do not need to submit any additional forms or requests.
-More information is forthcoming.
+See here for full details and qualifications.